From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Introduction

-Addressing this question requires a multiscale framework that connects electromagnetic energy localization to atomic-scale structural response.
-MD provides atomistic insight into nonequilibrium structural evolution \cite{iabbaden, iabbaden2, iabbaden2025nonequilibrium, ultrafastscience_nguyen, yedigaryan2025thermodynamic, dominic2024ultrafast, prudent2022high}, while the Finite-Difference Time-Domain (FDTD) method captures nonlinear light propagation and field enhancement in complex geometries and interfaces \cite{taflove2005, oskooi2010, rudenko2017spontaneous}.
-Combined, these approaches enable a unified description of electronic excitation, energy transfer, and lattice reorganization in laser-irradiated dielectrics.
+Addressing this question requires a multiscale framework that connects electromagnetic energy confinement to atomic-scale structural response.
+MD provides atomistic insight into nonequilibrium structural evolution \cite{iabbaden, iabbaden2, iabbaden2025nonequilibrium, ultrafastscience_nguyen, yedigaryan2025thermodynamic, dominic2024ultrafast, prudent2022high}, while the finite-difference time-domain (FDTD) method captures nonlinear light propagation and field enhancement in complex geometries and interfaces \cite{taflove2005, oskooi2010, rudenko2017spontaneous}.
+Combined, these approaches provide a unified description of electronic excitation, energy transfer, and lattice reorganization in laser-irradiated dielectrics.

-Here, we develop a coupled FDTD-MD framework that self-consistently captures nonlinear light propagation, strong-field photoionization, and energy transfer leading to laser-induced crystallization in nanoporous silica.
-By explicitly incorporating intensity-dependent bandgap narrowing into the Keldysh photoionization model \cite{Keldysh1965}, we demonstrate that electromagnetic confinement at nanopore interfaces generates localized hotspots that drive rapid pore collapse and trigger crystallization into high-pressure stishovite on sub-nanosecond timescales.
+Here, we develop a coupled FDTD-MD framework to model laser-induced crystallization in nanoporous silica.
+By explicitly incorporating excitation-induced bandgap narrowing into the photoionization rate calculation \cite{tsaturyan2024unraveling}, we demonstrate that electromagnetic confinement around the nanopore generates localized hotspots that drive rapid pore collapse and trigger faster crystallization into high-pressure stishovite on sub-nanosecond timescales.

-This multiscale picture reveals that nanoscale porosity is not a passive byproduct of laser modification but a decisive control parameter in ultrafast phase selection, bridging nonlinear optics, shock physics, and crystallization theory in transparent dielectrics.
+This multiscale picture reveals that nanoscale porosity is not just a byproduct of laser modification but an important control parameter in ultrafast phase transitions, bridging nonlinear optics, shock physics, and crystallization theory in transparent dielectrics.